-Based on these factors, the fiscal note assumes that under this bill, district attorneys will file more death penalty cases.
+Based on these factors, the fiscal note assumes that under the bill district attorneys will file more death penalty cases.
 However, the fiscal note also assumes that defendants will be more inclined to plea bargain given the increased likelihood of eligibility for a death sentence.
 As a result of these countervailing factors, the fiscal note estimates at least one additional case filed per year.

 Additional death sentences.
 In addition to the increase in filings, the fiscal note assumes that at least one additional defendant per year will be found guilty and sentenced to death in capital trials.
-By giving prosecutors two chances in both phases of sentencing to convince a jury to impose death, the likelihood that a defendant receives the death penalty increases.
+By requiring only the agreement of nine jurors, the likelihood that a defendant receives the death penalty increases.
+In the other three states that allow a non-unanimous vote by juries for death penalty sentencing, 77% of the juries that returned a death sentence over the last five years were not unanimous.
+Had unanimity been required, and all other things being equal, these cases would have resulted in 26 death sentences instead of 177.